AdobeXD/plugin-samples/guides/getting-started.md

 return { // [5]
     commands: {
-        sayHello
+        helloCommand: sayHello
     }
 }
 ```

 1. In this line, we get references to the `Text` and `Color` classes from XD's `scenegraph` module.
-There are several other classes that you can obtain as well, but remember to get a reference before using them anywhere else in your code.
+There are several different [API modules you can load using `require()`](./index.md#apis).

-2. Next we define our function.
-Notice here how it has the same name as when exported in #5.
+2. Next we define our handler function, which will respond to the "Say Hello" menu command.

 3. In this line we create a new `Text` object.
 The following lines assign various properties and styles to the text.

-4. Here we add the object to the scene graph.
+4. Here we add the `Text` object to the scenegraph.
 It should show up at the (0, 0) coordinates, so if you don't see it, try zooming out or panning until you do.

-5. The final part of `main.js` is to export the commands that are valid.
-Notice here that the exported function's name matches the name in the `xdplugin.json` manifest.
+5. The final part of `main.js` is to export the handles functions in a map that links them to the command ID(s) defined in your manifest earlier.
+The command ID (part to the left of the `:` here must match the IDs in your manifest exactly.

 ## Invoke your plugin